plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.2 Routing External References

-Whenever Governance outside the Cercle references the Cercle itself or any Rôle in the Cercle, a Cercle Lead may update that reference to instead refer to another Rôle in the Cercle.
-This does not require using the Governance Process of any Cercle.
+Whenever Gouvernance outside the Cercle references the Cercle itself or any Rôle in the Cercle, a Cercle Lead may update that reference to instead refer to another Rôle in the Cercle.
+This does not require using the Processus de Gouvernance of any Cercle.

 #### 1.4.3 Amending the Cercle Lead Rôle